AdityaAsopa/Analysis/theory.md

 - Bandwidth errors: Rs and Cm together act like a low pass filter, with a -3dB cutoff given by:

     > f(-3dB) = 1/(2*pi*Rs*Cm)

+    For a normal pyramidal cell, Cm ≈ 100 pF, if the Rs ≈ 20 MΩ, the -3dB frequency comes out to be **79.57 Hz**.
+This is too low to resolve most synaptic current waveforms properly.
+Therefore, it is always recommended to comepnsate the Rs.

 ## SRC = Correction + Prediction